 Be honest with yourself, and you will have to admit the real reason you want to bring a collateral action.

-In the vast majority of case, when someone calls wanting to sue for defamation for something said in a court document, their real motive has nothing to do with wanting to clear their name.
+If the following does not apply to you, then don’t be offended.
+In the vast majority of cases, when someone calls wanting to sue for defamation for something said in a court document, their real motive has nothing to do with wanting to clear their name.
 Conceptually, it makes no sense to bring a separate action to prove the falsity of a statement made in pending litigation, for all the reasons already stated.
 If you didn’t abuse the children, prove it in the divorce proceeding.

 The real reason the person is calling wanting to file a separate action — one that they will often deny — is they are seeking leverage.
 They reason that if they can file a separate action and expose the witness or party to civil liability, or just the cost and annoyance of having to deal with the second action, that will pressure the person to alter or withdraw the testimony.
 That is not a proper purpose for legal action.